Phosphorescentt/phosphorescent.dev-zola/content/pages/im_hesitating_to_get_involved_with_ai_safety.md

 in the technology to someone who interacts with it full time and uses it to solve problems.

-In summary, this essay was a good exercise in getting my thoughts out of my brain and into some intelligible ideas.
+In summary, this post was a good exercise in getting my thoughts out of my brain and into some intelligible ideas.
 This has cleared up a lot of the way that I feel and has left me clearer in my position.
 This position is that lot of the reasons I hesitate are purely inside my head and something that I have to get over in my own time by doing